-- a The Bonus Points Scheme is designed to encourage domestic and international applicants to include Specialist Mathematics and Language Other Than English (LOTE) subjects in their Year 12 studies. - b The Scheme covers domestic applicants holding the SACE/NTCE, an equivalent Australian Year 12 qualification, or the International Baccalaureate undertaken in Australia, awarded in 1999 or later, as well as international applicants studying Australian Year 12 qualifications in Australia.
+- a The Bonus Points Scheme is designed to encourage domestic and international applicants to include Specialist Mathematics and Language Other Than English (LOTE) subjects in their Year 12 studies. - b The Scheme covers domestic applicants holding the SACE/NTCE, an equivalent Australian Year 12 qualification, or the International Baccalaureate undertaken in Australia or overseas, awarded in 1999 or later, as well as international applicants studying Australian Year 12 qualifications in Australia.
 The Scheme does not cover applicants with overseas Year 12 qualifications or international students studying Australian Year 12 qualifications outside Australia. - c For applicants presenting one of the qualifications in 4.7.6b, two bonus points are awarded for SACE Stage 2 Specialist Mathematics or a recognised equivalent subject, and two for a SACE Stage 2 LOTE subject or equivalent, for a maximum of four bonus points.
 Bonus points are not awarded for more than one LOTE subject. - d The bonus points are added to the University Aggregate, and then converted by SATAC into a new TER.
-This new TER will be used as the basis for selection in all of the University's academic programs. - e Applicants receiving additional points under both the Bonus Points Scheme and the Fairway Scheme (see 4.7.5 above) will have the total of those points added to their University Aggregate before conversion to a new TER, which can then be used as the basis for selection into all of the University's undergraduate programs. - f University Council will, on the recommendation of Academic Board, approve the rules governing the operation of the Bonus Points Scheme.
+This new TER will be used as the basis for selection in all of the University's academic programs. - e Applicants receiving additional points under both the Bonus Points Scheme and the Fairway Scheme (see 4.7.5 above) will have the total of those points added to their University Aggregate before conversion to a new TER, which can then be used as the basis for selection into all of the University's undergraduate programs.